JujuAdams/painfully-learned-lessons/optimization.md

-*This is a copy of [a GameMaker forum post](https://forum.gamemaker.io/index.php?threads/the-ultimate-gamemaker-optimization-tier-list.122141/) by [DragoniteSpam](https://github.com/DragoniteSpam/).*
+*This is a copy of [a GameMaker forum post](https://forum.gamemaker.io/index.php?threads/the-ultimate-gamemaker-optimization-tier-list.122141/) by [DragoniteSpam](https://github.com/DragoniteSpam/).
+The replies to this thread are informative and are worth reading too.*

 &nbsp;